-- develop chronological understanding of the historical events of World War 1, outline prominent Leaders that participated in the War. - Analyse the cause and the impact of the World War 1. the cause and the impact of the World War 1. - understand the impact of global war crisis on economic development of European and Russian alliance states then compare/contrast reasons why events happened.
+- develop chronological understanding of the historical events of World War 2, outline prominent Leaders that participated in the War. - analyse the cause and the impact of the World War 2. - understand the impact of global war crisis on economic development of European and Russian alliance states then compare/contrast reasons why events happened